Living our Faith

 Thursday – Children reflect upon previous day’s Collective Worship and consider, as a class, what went well and improvements that can be implemented the following week.

-Friday – Class Mass at the Shrine of Blessed John Henry Newman or whole school Mass at school or the Oratory Church.
+Friday – Class Mass at the Shrine of Saint John Henry Newman or whole school Mass at school or the Oratory Church.

 Also read: Our Prayer Booklet (pdf)